mtumilowicz/terraform-basics-modules-workshop/README.md

     * additional: `versions.tf`, `providers.tf`, and `README.md` in the root module

 ## remote backend
+* in short: where state is stored
+    * example: local or S3
-* When using a non-local backend, Terraform will not persist the state anywhere on disk except in the case of a non-recoverable error where writing the state to the backend failed.
-This behavior is a major benefit for backends: if sensitive values are in your state, using a remote backend allows you to use Terraform without that state ever being persisted to disk.
+* when using a non-local backend, Terraform will not persist the state anywhere on disk
+    * major benefit: no sensitive values persisted to disk
-* In the case of an error persisting the state to the backend, Terraform will write the state locally.
-This is to prevent data loss.
+    * remark: when writing state to the backend fails - Terraform will write the state locally
-* Backends are responsible for supporting state locking if possible.
-    * Terraform will lock your state for all operations that could write state.
-    * This prevents others from acquiring the lock and potentially corrupting your state.
-* Terraform has a force-unlock command to manually unlock the state if unlocking failed.
-    * If you unlock the state when someone else is holding the lock it could cause multiple writers.
-    * To protect you, the force-unlock command requires a unique lock ID.
-Terraform will output this lock ID if unlocking fails
-  * can keep sensitive information off disk
+* major benefit: keep sensitive information off disk
-  * s3 supports encryption at rest, authentication & authorization
-  * dynamodb locking
-    * sometimes when terraform crashes or users internet connection breaks during terraform apply the lock will stay
-      * terraform force-unlock <id>
-      * this command will not touch the state, it'll just remove the lock file, so it's safe as long as nobody is really still doing an apply
-  * you need to be aware that secrets can be stored in your state file
-    * for example, when you create a database, the initial database password will be in the state file
+    * for example: when you create a database, the initial database password will be in the state file
-    * if you have a remote state, then it will not be stored on disk locally (it will only be kept in memory when you run terraform apply)
 * increases security
-  * make sure only terraform administrators have access to s3 bucket where the state resides
-* In Terraform, race conditions occur when two people are trying to access the same state file at the same time, such as when one is performing a terraform apply and another is performing terraform destroy
-    * If this happens, your state file can become out of sync with what’s actually deployed, resulting in what is known as a corrupted state
-    * Using a remote backend end
-      with a state lock prevents this from happening
- Store sensitive information securely
-    * In the unlikely event that two people try to deploy against the same remote backend at the same time, only one user will be able to acquire the state lock—the other will fail.
+    * for example: s3 supports encryption at rest, authentication & authorization

 ## workspaces
-  * when you create a new workspace, you start with empty state
+* allows you to create different and independent states on the same configuration
+* are technically equivalent to renaming your state file
+    * workspaces each have state files (provide isolation between them)
+    * when working in one workspace, changes will not affect resources in another workspace
+* initially the backend has only one workspace: "default"
+* used for testing
+    * for example, a new temporary workspace to freely experiment with changes without affecting the default workspace
+* used for multi-region deployment
+    *
+* workspaces alone are not a suitable tool for system decomposition
-  * cannot be used for a "fully isolated" setup that you'd need when you want to run terraform for multiple environments (staging / testing / prod)
+    * cannot be used for a "fully isolated" setup for multiple environments (staging / testing / prod)
-  * even though a workspace gives you an empty state you're still using the same state the same backend configuration (workspaces are the technically equivalent of renaming your state file)
-  * in real world scenarios you typically use re-usable modules and really split out the state over multiple backends (for example your staging backend will be on s3 on your staging aws account and your prod backend will be in an s3 bucket on the prod aws account, following multi-account strategy)
-* project structure
-  * you want to separate your development and production environments completely
+    * each subsystem should have its own separate configuration and backend (complete separation)
         * for complete isolation, it's best to create multiple AWS accounts, and use one account for dev, another for prod, and a third one for billing

 ## secrets management
 * Terraform is an infrastructure provisioning